 About Bobby Pudrido

 Originally from Laredo Texas, Bobby moved to Austin in 2008.
-In his 20s, the two options of spaces in nightlife were either BIPOC, but cis heteronormative or queer, but predominantly white.
+In his 20s, the two options of audiences in nightlife spaces were either BIPOC and cis heteronormative or queer and predominantly white.

 After coming out as trans in his early 30s, Bobby started taking initiative in his creativity.
 He found a way to express the beauty of his intersecting identities through drag and grew a passion to create spaces where historically erased and marginalized identities are celebrated and seen.

-Since then, Bobby has been nominated for Best of Austin’s Drag Performer and Drag Showcase, created and co-produced shows like Brokeback Cantina and Rhinestone Roots, and was part of a team of lesbians leading fundraiser programming for Austin Dÿke March ‘24.
+Since then, Bobby has been nominated for Best of Austin’s Drag Performer and Drag Showcase, created and co-produced shows like Brokeback Cantina and Rhinestone Roots, and produced drag story time events to bring queer joy to folks of all ages.

-Drag has been a way for me explore my gender identity as a trans non-binary person.
+Drag and music has been a way for me explore my gender identity as a trans and non-binary person.
 My favorite part of doing drag is seeing others enjoy a sense of belonging in my art.

 Upcoming Events